khezen/mergejson/README.md

-Merge 2 documents into one creating a new document.
+Merge 2 documents into a new document.
 Works in Node.js and a terminal.

 # Node.js Usage